IP-Borisov-Addict-79/pandoc-book-template/demo.md

 $ make HTML_MATH=--mathjax
 ```

-This will produce a HTML document that renders equations via MathJax.
+\noindent This will produce a HTML document that renders equations via MathJax.

 > **Another consideration** when choosing a math rendering option: a web-page that displays MathML is completely self-contained, while MathJax by default relies heavily on external web.